WSUCptSCapstone-S24-F24/-cep-fullstackapp-/README.md

 ## Functionality

-After start the application by `npm run electron-start`, the application automaticlly open and start tracking your iris by a webcam.
+After start the application by `npm run electron-start`, the application automatically open and start tracking your iris by a webcam.

 ## Known Problems

-* For the specific enviroment, the application uses lots of GPU memory
+* For the specific environment, the application uses lots of GPU memory

 ## Contributing